In bizarre twist, controversial school board member forces runoff election despite pulling out of race

 BATON ROUGE - A longtime member of the East Baton Rouge School Board earned enough votes to force a runoff election for her seat despite bowing out of the race a little over two months ago.

 Connie Bernard, who has served on the school board for more than a decade, announced in September that she was ending her bid for re-election.
-However, thanks to the last-minute timing of her announcement, state election rules meant it was too late to remove her name from the ballot.
+However, thanks to the last-minute timing of her announcement, state election rules meant it was too late for her to formally withdraw from the election, and her name stayed on the ballot.

 Her opponents were Joseph Britt, an independent, and Katie Kennison, a Democrat.
 Each Bernard and Kennison took in about 35 percent of the vote, with Bernard getting a slight edge in the actual vote count.